 2. “But they’re cheap, and Chinese people sell them to tourists all the time!”

-Poor shop owners who make their living off of selling kitschy shit to tourists don’t give a damn about appropriation or global systems of power, yeah?
+Poor shop owners, that make a living off selling kitschy shit to tourists, don’t give a damn about appropriation or global systems of power, yeah?

 3. “But what if I, another POC, want to wear one?”

 If you’re another person of color, you probably have your own problems with appropriation.
 Is it not uncomfortable when non-xxx race people wear dreads, bindis, “chola” makeup, etc…?
 If any of that is uncomfortable for you, let me just tell you right now how sad I get when I see someone wearing a qipao.

 Doubly so if I look down and the caption has Chinese characters taken from Google Translate.

 I trust someone who is more likely to have experienced being on my end of appropriation to see where I’m coming from, so please apply the same way of thinking to my culture.
 Asians absolutely do benefit from anti-blackness and racism, but we also share some of the struggles that you do.